 Auditors and Auditing Companies

-- Have no conflict of interest and follow ISO audit policies, procedures and processes,
+- The organizations are aligned with the ISO audit policies, procedures and processes,

-- Employ competent and qualified auditors with appropriate experience and knowledge of the ANSI/TIA-942 standard and ISO requirements
+- Organizations attest that the employ competent and qualified auditors with appropriate experience and knowledge of the ANSI/TIA-942 standard and ISO requirements

-Note that auditors cannot operate as individuals and must be affiliated and operating under a CAB to provide ANSI/TIA-942 validation and certification services.
-If the company/certification body you intend to engage is not listed, they are likely not authorized.
-Contact email@example.com to verify.
+Note that auditors cannot operate as individuals and must be affiliated and operating under a TIA-942 Licensed CB to provide TIA-942 validation and certification services.
+If the company/certification body you intend to engage is not listed, they are likely not licensed by TIA.
+Contact DataCenterInfo@tiaonline.org to verify.

 ANSI/TIA-942 Audit and Certification Training

-Individuals who are interested in consulting and auditing data centers on the ANSI/TIA-942 standard can follow a series of TIA-approved training and certification programs that include:
+Individuals who are interested in consulting and auditing data centers on the ANSI/TIA-942 standard can follow a series of TIA-recognized training and professional certification programs that include:

 - Certified TIA-942 Design Consultant (CTDC)